radosavlevici/NaturalLinuxTranslator1/SECURITY_FEATURES.md

-# Security and Watermarking
+# DNA-Based Security and Watermarking

-## Proprietary Technology by Command Translator
+## Proprietary Technology by Ervin Remus Radosavlevici

-This document provides a high-level overview of the proprietary security and watermarking technology implemented in the Command Translator application.
+This document provides a high-level overview of the proprietary DNA-based security and watermarking technology implemented in the Linux Command Translator application.

 ## Technology Overview